An event for the Society for Creative Anachronism

 Alcohol and Marijuana

-In Colorado you must be 21 to consume alcohol, marijuana, etc….
-This will be enforced without exception.
+In Colorado you must be 21 to consume alcohol, this will be enforced without exception.

 Monitor Children